ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

     // parent row.
 If it is not set, the data is presented without hierarchy as a flat list.
     @attr({ attribute: 'parent-id-field-name' })
     public parentIdFieldName?: string;

-    // This field would be an option for how we allow a user to specify the field
-    // name where they will provide a value indicating whether or not that row
-    // should always contain an expand-collapse button.
-    @attr({ attribute: 'expansion-toggle-visible-field-name' })
-    public expansionToggleVisibleFieldName?: string;

     // This attribute will determine the expand/collapse state of any parent row by default.
     // Note that for parent rows that have no children yet, they will always default to